SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_WCLK6801+.md

 ### Creation

-This a serial driver combined with smart-serial communication.
+This a serial connector combined with smart-serial communication.
 During the creation of the element, the port settings need to be filled in correctly.
 These communication settings will be used to send and receive commands and responses to and from the device.

 #### SERIAL MAIN CONNECTION